Engineer's Line Reference

 An ELR is formed of a minimum of three upper-case letters identifying the line, normally using acronyms or abbreviations of the names of the primary locations (junctions or principal railway stations) they connect.
-For example, XTD is the South Eastern Main Line running from Charing Cross via Tonbridge to Dover Priory, and VTB is the Brighton Main Line from Victoria to Brighton.
+For example, XTD is the South Eastern Main Line running from Charing Cross via Tonbridge to Dover Priory.
 To ensure uniqueness, and convey local geographic (rather than railway principal junction or station) naming convention, an ELR may be formed of commonly-referred nomenclature, e.g. NKL is the railway line between North Kent East Junction and Dartford Junction, but is more frequently referred to as the North Kent Line (hence, the ELR).

 A mandatory requirement of an ELR is that the mileage within it must be unique.
 Where a section of track is made up of several pre-existing routes, or where a mileage changes or reversal is present, the ELR is suffixed with a single digit (1 to 9).
 For example, the East Coast Main Line route from London King's Cross station to Edinburgh Waverley station is formed of ELRs ECM1 (King's Cross to Shaftholme Junction) through to ECM9 (Edinburgh Waverley station) with intermediate ELRs of ECM2, ECM3, ECM4, ECM5, ECM6, ECM7 and ECM8.
+Similarly, the Brighton Main Line from London Victoria to Brighton is formed of ELRs VTB1, VTB2 and VTB3.

 As the mileage within an ELR cannot be duplicated, any main-line railway location on Network Rail owned, or maintained, infrastructure can therefore be uniquely identified by a combination of ELR and mileage.
-For example, EJM 13M 16ch refers to Plessey Road level crossing on the Earsdon Junction to Morpeth North Junction (hence the ELR of EJM).
-The bridge shown in the associated photograph is located at 112M 63ch on ELR MLN; this ELR has subsequently been superseded by ELR MLN1, Paddington - Bristol - Penzance (Paddington - Change of Mileage - Plymouth Station West).
+For example, EJM 13M 16ch refers to Plessey Road level crossing on the former Earsdon Junction to Morpeth North Junction route (hence the ELR of EJM).
+The bridge shown in the associated photograph is located at 112 miles 63 chains on ELR MLN; this ELR has subsequently been superseded by ELR MLN1, Paddington - Bristol - Penzance (Paddington - Change of Mileage - Plymouth Station West).

-As at 2020, there were a total of 1,595 ELRs on Network Rail infrastructure.
+As at 2023, there were a total of 1,590 Engineer's Line References listed within the Network Rail infrastructure geospatial model.